cloudedseal/blog/content/blog/java-thread.md

 - If the lock is unavailable, `lock()` calls `AQS.acquire()`, which:
   1. Attempts to acquire the state (e.g., sets `state = 1` for the first lock).
   2. Fails → Adds the thread to the AQS queue.
-  3. Parks the thread (OS scheduler skips it).
+  3. Parks the thread (OS scheduler skips it). 线程放弃 CPU，去休眠
 - When `unlock()` is called:
   1. Releases the state (e.g., sets `state = 0`).
   2. Unparks the next waiting thread in the queue.